UNBC Childcare's health policies are based on the following criteria:

 The centres do not have extra staff to care for sick children.
 Children need to be symptom free without the aid of over the counter medications in order to be well enough to be at preschool/childcare and to avoid spreading illness to others, and must be able to participate in all aspects of the day including outdoor play.

-Parents must notify UNBC Childcare Society within 24 hours of the diagnosis of a serious illness or communicable disease (e.g., measles, mumps, rubella or chickenpox) in their child or the exposure of their child to a serious illness or communicable disease in any member of their family.
+Please refer to the BCCDC “When to get tested” document to determine when to call the Northern Health Clinic line and/or get a COVID 19 test.
+Northern Health Clinic line- 1-844-645-7811.
+Parents should notify UNBC Childcare Society within 24 hours of the diagnosis of a serious illness or communicable disease (e.g., measles, mumps, rubella chickenpox or COVID-19) in their child or the exposure of their child to a serious illness or communicable disease in any member of their family.

 A child need NOT be excluded if he or she:

 - Has a chronic symptom or condition that has been diagnosed as non-infectious.